 However, on this occasion, and because I bought too many shares in the first place, I had to bring my stop loss much closer to the action.

 So I bought BABA at $64.02 a share and then I placed my stop just a few points below the $60 level.
-It was lunacy really.
+This was the biggest mistake of all.

 4. An idiotic play